URI:

 race would be the ultimate and sole rival of the white race.27

-reformers systematically used these discourses to demonstrate
+Chinese reformers systematically used these discourses to

-emulating the West, and especially its victory in the
+success in emulating the West, and especially its victory in the

 Russo-Japanese War, provided further evidence of the potential